yjingj/BFDA/README.md

 ===================

 ## Matlab toolbox for Bayesian functional data analysis using Gaussian-Wishart processes
-Tested for Matlab 2014 or later
+Developed for Matlab 2014 or later

 ### Required existing MATLAB packages for using this toolbox (included)